rupachowrasia/nodejs-sonarcloud-setup-with-github-action/README.md

 # Setup SonarCloud for a Node.js project with Github Action

 > This sample app demonstrate how to set up SonarCloud with GitHub Actions for a Node.js project
+> We use SonarQube to automated code quality + security checker.
+It saves you from bad code, bugs, and vulnerabilities.

 ## 🛠 Basic Setup - step by step